Postgraduate Diploma in Music Performance

 • The interview commission consists of the head of the department, study coordinator and/or one person from the study administration

-• Minimum score requirements 5,0 IELTS and 60 TOEFL.
+• Applicants must have achieved the minimum score requirement in English on one of the tests listed on Samordna Opptak's website for language requirements.
 If the applicants test results are lower than this, then the applicant is not qualified for an interview

 • As a rule, the applicant will be informed about the interview (time, place, general info about the interview etc.) no later than one week before the actual time of the interview